snaplab-dpss/maestro-eval-vpp/maestro-eval-utils/README.md

 # Run the container
 $ docker-compose run -it vpp /bin/bash

-# Run the VPP NAT
-$ sudo ./build-root/install-vpp-native/vpp/bin/vpp -c ./maestro-eval-utils/vpp-startup.conf

-# Spawn another terminal inside the container (e.g. run inside tmux, or jump to the container again).
-# Run the traffic generator and record the performance (for 30 seconds).
+# Run the VPP NAT and record
-$ sudo perf mem record -a sleep 30
+$ sudo perf mem record ./build-root/install-vpp-native/vpp/bin/vpp -c ./maestro-eval-utils/vpp-startup.conf

+# Now generate traffic for at least 30 seconds.
-# Archive the report for the symbols to be available on external machines
+# When finalized, archive the report for the symbols to be available on external machines
 # Get https://raw.githubusercontent.com/torvalds/linux/master/tools/perf/perf-archive.sh if perf archive is not available.
 # This generates `perf.data` and `perf.data.tar.bz2`.
 These can be later copied to other machines and analyzed.
 $ sudo perf archive